Johor Bahru: Education

 Many government or state schools are available in the city.
 The secondary schools include English College Johore Bahru, Sekolah Menengah Kebangsaan Engku Aminah, Sekolah Menengah Kebangsaan Sultan Ismail, Sekolah Menengah Infant Jesus Convent, Sekolah Menengah Kebangsaan (Perempuan) Sultan Ibrahim and Sekolah Menengah Saint Joseph.
-There are also a number of independent private schools in the city.
-These include Austin Heights, Excelsior International School, Foon Yew High School and the Sri Ara Schools.
-The other private universities are Raffles University Iskandar and Wawasan Open University.
+There are also a number of international schools in the city.
+These include Marlborough College Malaysia, Shattuck-St. Mary's Forest City International School, Raffles American School, Sunway International School.
+The other private universities are Monash University Malaysia (Clinical School), City University Malaysia, Newcastle University Medicine Malaysia, University of Reading Malaysia, University of Southampton Malaysia, and others.
 There are also a number of private college campuses and one polytechnic operating in the city; these are Crescendo International College, KPJ College, Olympia College, Sunway College Johor Bahru, Taylor's College and College of Islamic Studies Johor.

 Libraries

-The Johor Public Library headquarters is the main library in the state, located off Yahya Awal Road.
+The Johor State Library, also known as the Johor Public Library Corporation headquarters is the main library in the state, located off Yahya Awal Road.
 Another public library branch is the University Park in Kebudayaan Road, while there are other libraries or private libraries in schools, colleges, and universities.
 Two village libraries are available in the district of Johor Bahru.